SergeyMorugin/GraphPod/README.md

 ### Convert input image to grayscale and smooth it

-We need it to reduce colors intensity and diversity to have only brightness value to make next calculation faster.
+We need it to reduce colors intensity and diversity to have only black and white brightness value to make next calculation faster.

 ```swift
 guard let grayScaledImage = image.convertToGrayScale() else { return defaultImage}